nranderson/doggydoor/README.md

 - **Non-Root Execution**: Container runs as non-privileged user
 - **HomeKit Encryption**: All HomeKit communication is encrypted
 - **Local Operation**: No cloud dependencies required
+- **Auto-Restart**: Container automatically restarts if it stops or crashes

 ## 📦 Project Structure